thamugadi/pwnable-kr-writeups/README.md

 # pwnable-kr-writeups
-Some writeups for pwnable.kr challenges
+Some writeups for pwnable.kr challenges.
+Note: I use python2.